10 Quick and Easy Cleaning Hacks

 Clean Oil with Oil

 Oil splatter can be such a headache.
 They’re the worst to clean.
-The soap just can’t do the job just right.
-So, here’s a little trick, use oil to pick oil up!
+The soap just can’t do the job right.
+So, here’s a little trick - use oil to pick oil up!
 Add a few drops of vegetable oil to a paper towel and then use it to wipe the greasy surface.
-Once you’re done, you can just clean the surface with a clean towel – and voila – shiny clean surfaces!
+Once you’re done, you can just clean the surface with a towel – and voila – sparkly clean surfaces!

 Clean Hard Water Stains with Vinegar